 Find a recent data breach at a private company or government entity and describe it.
 Are there any indications in the information you found about how the breach could have been prevented?
 What are they?

-Now that you understand the environment in which health data analysis is taking place, Scott will teach you the initial steps of analysis.
+Now that you understand the environment in which health data analysis is taking place, Marc will teach you the initial steps of analysis.
 You'll learn how to locate data and inspect it for regularities.

 Your office has been grappling with the worksheet in Dataset 3.
 In a team meeting, the issue is identified as swapping rows and columns.
 An assistant offers to retype the sheet such that the rows and columns are swapped.